 - In collaboration with parent programs, the Title I Office provides materials and training to parents, at least twice a year, to facilitate the parents’ ability to work with their children at home to increase achievement in reading and math.

-- The Title I Office works with Title I school staff on a quarterly basis to share district-wide training opportunities for parents that focus on supporting student achievement in reading and math through websites, newsletters, handouts, personal phone calls and other means.
+- The Title I Office works with Title I school staff on an ongoing basis to share district-wide training opportunities for parents that focus on supporting student achievement in reading and math through websites, newsletters, handouts, personal phone calls and other means.

-- The Title I Office provides monthly professional learning to Schoolwide Schools’ teachers and administrators to help them embrace parents as equal partners.
+- The Title I Office provides ongoing professional learning to Schoolwide Schools’ teachers and administrators to help them embrace parents as equal partners.

 - Every year, the Title I Office coordinates with schools to evaluate the Title I program/activities and share feedback with Schoolwide Schools’ teachers and administrators.
 Feedback is collected from parents to help plan professional learning for Schoolwide Schools’ teachers and administrators.